DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 * Click the _code_ input field, and select the Wasm binary that defines the upgraded runtime:
   `target/release/wbuild/datahighway-runtime/datahighway_runtime.compact.wasm`
+  * Note: If you get errosr then copy the `datahighway_runtime.compact.compressed.wasm` file instead

 * Copy the preimage hash.
 This represents the proposal.
 You will use this hash when submitting the actual proposal.

 * Leave the value for the _weight parameter at the default of 0.